agnesoft/agdb/agdb_web/pages/en-US/docs/references/queries.md

 ## Immutable queries

-Immutable queries read the data from the database and there can be unlimited number of concurrent queries running against the database at the same time.
+Immutable queries read the data from the database and there can be an unlimited number of concurrent queries running against the database at the same time.
 There are two types of immutable queries:

 -   select
 -   search